Online Bachelor of Arts in Art - Museum Studies

 You’ll take a range of art history and museum studies courses in the undergraduate program.
 Course topics include art from different periods of time and from all over the world.
 You’ll also have the opportunity to explore electives that pique your interests.
 These courses might include Art and Money, Anime, Art of the Comic, The Body and 19th Century Art, (Mis)Representing Justice: Art, Law and Censorship, and more.

-Graduates with a bachelor’s degree in museum studies are well suited for a range of roles in museums, art galleries, archives, historical societies, art-based organizations and cultural institutions.
+Graduates with a bachelor’s in art with a concentration in museum studies are well suited for a range of roles in museums, art galleries, archives, historical societies, art-based organizations and cultural institutions.
 You can typically pursue entry-level assistant positions for curators, archivists, public relations specialists and more with an undergraduate museum studies degree.
 However, you might need more education, experience and training to land professional positions in museums and related organizations.

 A master’s degree in museum studies prepares students for professional roles in museums.
 These higher-level roles may include curators, registrars, public relations specialists, educators and many other positions.
 For instance, a master’s degree in library science is necessary for a position as an art librarian.
 A Master of Business Administration may be necessary for museum administration.
 Also, a doctoral degree is often necessary for curatorial positions.
 We encourage you to look into the different educational requirements for museum careers you might want to pursue in the future.